Letztes Update: 01. Juni 2025

 Antwort der Redaktion

-When you think of pumpkin pie, you probably imagine a delicious dessert that graces many holiday tables.
-But have you ever wondered if it could count as a serving of vegetables?
-After all, pumpkin is a vegetable, right?
-Let's dive into this tasty topic and explore whether pumpkin pie can be considered part of your daily vegetable intake.
+When you think of pumpkin pie, you probably imagine a delicious dessert, especially popular during the holiday season.
+But have you ever wondered if it qualifies as a serving of vegetables?
+Let's explore this intriguing question and see if pumpkin pie can fit into your vegetable count.

 Last updated 3 mins ago